AaronGS1999/Drosophila_Tensorflow/README.md

     # Google colab ---> load_training_validation.ipynb
     model = object_detector.create(training_data, model_spec=spec, epochs=120, batch_size=16, train_whole_model=True, validation_data=validation_data)

-In our case, the best results are achieved with a number of epochs = 120 and a batch_size = 16.
-Note that a very high number of epochs can cause overfitting and make the model not generalize well and that a higher number of batch_sizes can improve model accuracy but will have a larger impact on google colab resources and may exceed the GPU memory limit.
+In our case, the best results were achieved with a number of epochs = 120 and a batch_size = 16.
+Note that a very high number of epochs can cause overfitting and make the model not generalize well, and that a higher number of batch_sizes can improve model accuracy but will have a larger impact on Google Colab resources, and may exceed the GPU memory limit.

 There is one last detail, you must indicate the labels that you put in the LabelImage program.
-In this case our labels are: "white type" and "wild type".
+In this case our labels were: "white type" and "wild type".
 It can be modified in the following part of the code:

     # Google colab ---> load_training_validation.ipynb
     training_data = object_detector.DataLoader.from_pascal_voc(